 For not letting Apple use your location data to serve the first-party ads, alerts, or Siri suggestions, go to Settings> Privacy> Location Services> System Services and disable Location-Based Suggestions and the Product Improvement options.

 Browsers collect data.
-But there are very secure browsers that you can use to browse through the internet without having to worry about the data trackers.
+But there are very secure browsers you can use to browse through the internet without worrying about the data trackers.
 Whatever the browser is, go for DuckDuckGo as your search engine instead of the traditional Google Search.

-Safari has amazing features and privacy protection.
-Safari also gives you a privacy report that shows the websites that tried to track your data in the last month.
+Safari has impressive features and privacy protection.
+Safari also gives you a privacy report showing the websites that tried to track your data last month.

-If not Safari, you can go for Firefox Focus which is built from the ground up around its privacy features.
+If not Safari, you can go for Firefox Focus, built from the ground up around its privacy features.

 You can also ditch GMail and opt for ProtonMail for near-perfect email protection.

-Telegram, Signal, and iMessage of Apple itself are good messaging apps options.
+Telegram, Signal, and iMessage of Apple are good messaging app options.

-Numerous individuals most likely understand what a virtual private network (VPN) is, and that it can go far toward securing their privacy when browsing on the web.
-Few individuals are probably going to think about DNS, yet it is similarly as significant for privacy-cognizant people.
+Numerous individuals most likely understand what a virtual private network (VPN) is and that it can go far toward securing their privacy when browsing the web.
+Few individuals will probably think about DNS, yet it is similarly significant for privacy-cognizant people.

-There are various outsider DNS choices you can use for improved iOS privacy over the default choices.
+You can use various outsider DNS choices for improved iOS privacy over the default choices.
 Cloudflare's 22.214.171.124 DNS, for instance, doesn't keep any browsing logs and never stores any information that can be utilized to distinguish end clients.

-These are the iOS privacy tips and tricks that are going to keep you safe from unsolicited interactions with hackers and data collectors.
-This is such a serious act in cybersecurity that it may make you suffer a lot with you being unaware of where and how your data was used.
+These iOS privacy tips and tricks will keep you safe from unsolicited interactions with hackers and data collectors.
+This is such a brutal act of cybersecurity that it may make you suffer a lot with you being unaware of where and how your data was used.